yesgee/socialights/final-report.md

 ####Technological Aspects

 * The app pushes user/team information to the server and fetches game information from it.
+* The game state is consistent across the server and the application.
+* The game is customizable for any company.
+* The game flow can be controlled through the application or the server admin panel.
 * The Hue lights are interfaced with the server via the Hue API.
+* The Hue lights respond in real time to game events.
+* The Hue lights animations are created by individual, timed commands.

 Everyone can add